A step back in time

 Don't forget the food

-One of the joys of staying in a relaxing resort is chilling out during the day and then having a sumptuous meal at night.
+Whether you’re considering All Inclusive holidays to Rhodes or fancy doing your own thing, one of the joys of staying in a relaxing resort is chilling out during the day and then having a sumptuous meal at night.
 The restaurants in and around Fanes have a wide range of specialities on their menu – from refreshing dandelion salad at Psinthos restaurant, in the nearby national park, to traditional taverna fare of mixed grills, gyros and baklava in Fanes itself.
-Freshly prepared food at To Kyma – right on Fanes' harbour – is always welcome and many of those staying at Fanes' holiday resorts frequent this charming venue.
+Freshly prepared food at To Kyma – right on Fanes’ harbour – is always welcome and many of those staying at Fanes’ holiday resorts frequent this charming venue.

 To the west of Fanes lies The Little Greek Kitchen.
 If you love the local cuisine, then spend a day learning cooking techniques here so you can wow your friends back home with your new skills and tempt them with some delicious Greek recipes.